 What's on the reading list:

 Everything by Ryszard Kapuscinski, especially his most recent Shadow of

 the Sun.
-The new Paul Theroux, Dark Star Safari.
+Paul Theroux, Dark Star Safari.
 Cormac McCarthy's epic

 work Blood Meridian.
 The Peel bio.
 John Fahey's book.